American Indian Crafts --> American Indian Herbs

 We gladly advertise any native artist or native-owned art business here free of charge.

-Thank you for your interest in Native American crafts!
+Thank you for your interest in Native American herbs and medicine!

 Sweetgrass, sage, cedar, tobacco, and bitterroot from the Wind River Reservation (Shoshone-Arapaho).